MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 * **Key** - Key of the tag of interest.
 * **Value** - Value the tag of interest should have, if empty the tag value will be ignored.
-* **Age** - how many days after the element was last changed the element should be re-surveyed, if a check_date field is present that will be the used, otherwise the date the current version was create.
+* **Age** - how many days after the element was last changed the element should be re-surveyed, if a _check_date_ tag is present that will be the used, otherwise the date the current version was create.
 Setting the value to zero will lead to the check simply matching against key and value.
 * **Regular expression** - if checked **Value** is assumed to be a JAVA regular expression.

 **Key** and **Value** are checked against the _existing_ tags of the object in question.

+The _Annotations_ group in the standard presets contain an item that will automatically add a _check_date_ tag with the current date.

 #### Check entries